Filmmaker Question (Ben from England):

 If you are creating an informational film to try and raise money for the school, you want to seek out "success" stories and simply tell the background story of this school.
 There doesn't need to be "traditional" drama (people fighting) as long as you are telling an engaging story that will be of interest to your audience.
 Hearing the inspiring story of one of the students can be very effective.
 Or learning the "background" story of how the school got started could be very interesting (to an audience who is interested in the school or the type of work the school is doing).

 Your drama or tension could be the "fight with poverty" or the "obstacles faced by the founders when they started the school".
 Or it could be the tension and drama faced by the students before they came to the school (their background stories).
 The drama and tension is telling the story of how they overcame these obstacles.

-Brand new in 2017!
-Documentary Scriptwriting Masterclass
+Documentary Storytelling and Scriptwriting Masterclass